-Aside from enabling life sciences companies to operate in a more cost effective manner, outsourcing also allows businesses to benefit from the use of third party specialist equipment and to share the risks associated with offering such services, whilst retaining ultimate control of the research and development process.
+Aside from enabling life sciences companies to operate in a more cost-effective manner, outsourcing also allows businesses to benefit from the use of third-party specialist equipment and to share the risks associated with offering such services, whilst retaining ultimate control of the research and development process.

 Risks and considerations of outsourcing in the life sciences sector

-As is the case when entering into any agreement, there are a number of important factors that companies should consider when entering into outsourcing arrangements.
+As is the case when entering into any agreement, there are several important factors that companies should consider when entering into outsourcing arrangements.
 Such agreements should clearly cover the description of the services or function being provided, set out remedies for poor performance, indicate the fees payable for the outsourcing arrangements, specify the length of the arrangement and provide for any rights to terminate the arrangement early.

 It is also important that the distribution of risk is considered in an outsourcing agreement.
-The customer should identify the risks and issues that could arise during the lifetime of the arrangement, and ensure that appropriate provisions are included in the agreement to mitigate these risks.
+The customer should identify the risks and issues that could arise during the lifetime of the arrangement and ensure that appropriate provisions are included in the agreement to mitigate these risks.
 A particular risk for life sciences companies is the potential that an unsuccessful outsourcing arrangement could cause significant delays in getting a product to market and the associated cost implications, liabilities and reputational damage relating to such delays.

 Separately, it is important that companies consider any employment liabilities relating to an outsourcing arrangement, particularly where there are staff transfers or TUPE arrangements as part of the arrangement.